Dr. David Brown, PhD, 32°

 Joe Kindoll, 33°, KYCH, LoH

 Wor.
 Bro.
 Joe Kindoll is a Past Master of Conlegium Ritus Austeri No. 779 in Nashville, TN, and a member of Lexington Lodge No. 1 in Lexington, KY.
 He is an active member of the Scottish Rite, York Rite, Allied Masonic Degrees, S.R.I.C.F, and serves as a DeMolay advisor.
 Wor.
 Bro.
 Kindoll is a Past Master and Fellow of the Tennessee Lodge of Research.
 He has been published in Masonic journals at both the state and national levels, and regularly lectures at lodge education events in middle Tennessee, and has been featured in a number of documentary films on Freemasonry.

 George Ladd, 33°, KYCH

 Wor.
 Bro.
 Ladd is a Past Master and current Secretary/Treasurer of the Tennessee Lodge of Research.
 His many years of diligent work and service to the Lodge of Research are unparalleled.
-He serves as Prior of Trinity Consistory No. 2 in the Valley of Nashville, A.A.S.R.
+He serves as Master of Kadosh of Trinity Consistory No. 2 in the Valley of Nashville, A.A.S.R.

 He also serves as Grand Treasurer of the Grand York Rite Bodies of Tennessee, Recorder of DePayens Commandery No. 11, and is active in many other Masonic appendant bodies.
 He was raised in 2000 in Benton Lodge No. 111 in Santa Fe, TN, where he currently serves as Treasurer.